 Test Center Rules

 Please review the Testing Center Rules and Examineee Misconduct information below before you arrive for your test.
-If you have any questions, please ask the testing staff prior to the beginning of your scheduled test.
-Rules concerning cell phones and other prohibited items/behaviors are strictly enforced. testing misconduct and/or irregualrities will be communicated to the insrtuctor/or associated testing agency for further action.
+If you have any questions, please call the Testing Office staff at 912.358.4487, email at firstname.lastname@example.org or direct questions to testing staff prior to the beginning of your scheduled test.
+Rules regarding electronic items (such as cell phones, etc) and other prohibited items/behaviors are strictly enforced.
+Testing misconduct and/or irregualrities will be reported to the instructor/or associated testing agency for further action.
 Computers in the testing center are monitored electronically and the testing room may be under video survellance.

 TEST CENTER RULES